mainkoon81/Study-09-MachineLearning-A/README.md

     plt.show()
 ```
 ## > Pre-validation II: `GridSearchCV(clf, parameters, scoring)`
+ - Particularly in SVM, it helps **optimize parameters**

-Basically, we pick the model with the highest F1-Score, and these are what constitute our models.
+> Basically, these are what constitute our models, and we would pick the model producing the highest F1-Score.
  - in Logistic Regression,
    - **parameters:** coefficients of the polynomial
    - **Hyper(meta)-parameter:** the degree of the polynomial